kyma-project/busola/docs/features.md

   },
   ```

 - **KUBECONFIG_ID** – is used to configure the URL to which Busola sends a request to download a kubeconfig file.
-If you add `?kubeconfigID={your ID}` to the Busola URL, Busola tries to download the kubeconfig from the {kubeconfigUrl}/{yourID} .
+If you add `?kubeconfigID={your ID}` to the Busola URL, Busola tries to download the kubeconfig from `{kubeconfigUrl}/{yourID}`.
 If the operation succeeds, Busola adds the kubeconfing file to the cluster.
   If you use a full address in the **kubeconfigUrl** field, Busola also reads it.

   Default settings: